 Why coffee?
 People love their coffee and often can’t get going in the morning without it.
 By blending whey protein powder in coffee, you can get your morning boost of caffeine and a healthy dose of protein all in one shot.

-Although it sounds relatively simple, there are a few tricks to successfully adding whey protein into coffee without having a clumpy mess.
+Although it sounds relatively simple, protein powder mixed with hot coffee can lead to a clumpy mess.
+There are a few tricks to successfully adding whey protein into coffee without having a clumpy mess.
 Much like adding hot chocolate mix to hot water or milk, it can take some technique to make it smooth and delicious.

 Can You Put Protein Powder in Coffee?